Students were asked if they had a solution to a global problem, and six teams responded.

 Lyndan Lam, Commerce, 5th year | Talise Tsai, Commerce, 4th year | John Kim, Commerce, 4th year

 Women menstruate.
 It’s a fact and universal, yet not all women have access to feminine hygiene products.
 In North America alone, these products contribute 1.4 million tonnes of waste to landfills annually.
-This team is tackling the overlapping issues of global overconsumption and access to feminine hygiene products within impoverished communities.

 What motivated you to tackle this two-fronted issue?